cloudmesh/classes/docs/source/lesson/cloud/futuresystems.rst

    -rw-r--r-- 1 albert users 1751 Jan 25 00:10 /N/u/albert/.ssh/quickstart-key

-The permission is too open, change the file permission with the owners only read-write permission by::
+The permission is to open, change the file permission with the owners only read-write permission by::

    chmod 600 ~/.ssh/quickstart-key